opinner/opinner.github.io/README.md

 Most of my notes I deem even slightly interesting to other people can be found at [OceanAtmosWiki](ocean.miraheze.org/)

-A non-exhaustive list of topics I would like to discuss with others are
+A non-exhaustive list of topics I would like to discuss with others are [Software recommendations](https://ocean.miraheze.org/wiki/Software_recommendations), Workflow examples, [Advice for science communication](https://ocean.miraheze.org/wiki/Science_Communication), [Gender & Diversity information](https://ocean.miraheze.org/wiki/Gender_equity)
-- Software recommendations
-- Workflow examples
-- Advice for science communication
-- Gender & Diversity information

 ## GitHub Pages Slideshow
 This presentation was made with [Remark](https://github.com/gnab/remark), based on a template forked from [githubtraining/slideshow-on-pages](https://github.com/githubtraining/slideshow-on-pages).